vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/1_arthAnushAsana-vibhAgaH.md

 celebrity 3.
 The most dangerous offence viz. offence towards

 knowers of Brahman, is to be totally discarded.
 What one has to entertain always is as follows: The supreme benefaction done by the Acharya beginning with the 'prathama-kataksha' or primary look of compassion and showing the pathway of salvation.
 And the most important duty that is to be done is service to the Lord culminating in the loving service to the Bhagavathas such as Acharya and others.

-170

-Essence of Srimad Rahasyatraya Saram

 2.

 It is ordained that one should reflect on the inescable relationship of himself with the Supreme Paramatman everyday, in the supreme Mulamantra as a lover would see herself and the reflection of her lover in a cleaned mirror.
 The jiva who is signified by the term 'Ma' enjoys the vision of Paramatman signified by the letter Aa', as seen in the mirror, when that lover appears before her and the dative case of the term 'Narayana' implies that he is subservient only to that Supreme Narayana and not for himself.
 Thus, the truths expounded in this chapter, are to be reflected in the Mulamantra.